pu6ki/elsyser/README.md

 ### Materials app:

-- /api/materials/ - List of useful materials.
+- /api/materials?search=arg - List of useful materials.
     - *Student acc*: Filters materials only linked with your class.
     - *Teacher acc*: Filters materials only linked with your subject.
+    - You can search by *title* and *section*.

 - /api/materials/:subject_id/ - Materials linked with a certain subject.
     - *GET* - List of these materials.